Esri/calcite-design-system/README.md

 ### Tips

-If you're a VS Code user, the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) plugin will provide auto-complete for the classes, making it much faster to develop styles!
+If you're a VS Code user, the [styles CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-stylescss) plugin will provide auto-complete for the classes, making it much faster to develop styles!

 ## Licensing